Astemes/astemes-lunit/README.md

 ## Is it free and open source?

 Yes, absolutely!
-LUnit is released by Astemes under the MIT license.
+LUnit is released by [Astemes](https://www.astemes.com) under the MIT license.
 If you find it useful, please consider starring the project on GitHub.

+## Support

+LUnit is an open source toolkit provided as is and without guarantees by [Astemes](https://www.astemes.com).
+If you encounter issues, use GitHub Issues to report and track the progress.
+If you have a suggestion for a solution, please consider making pull request.
+For paid-for professional support, please [contact Astemes directly](https://www.astemes.com/contact).

 ## Contribute